 Welcome to 2019.
 The time for New Year’s resolutions.
 When solution architects promise product marketing managers that in fact, yes, we will write that blog we promised.
 Yet I digress... 😊

 We have corporate New Year’s resolutions at Micro Focus as well.
 One of them is to help customers and partners build out successful data security practices.
-And thus respond proactively to the growth of cyber security invasions from those wishing to profit by stealing our data.
+That proactively respond to cyber security invasions from those wishing to steal our data.

 That’s where this blog comes in.
 Over the coming quarter, we’ll discuss an informal handbook, if you will, for building and managing a data security practice.
 This post is the introduction to a series delving into questions we receive from customers and partners centered around the data security practice.

 First, we’ll “level set” and define some terms.
-What is a data security practice?
+Like what is a data security practice, anyways?
 And how is it different from other information security practices?

 Third, we’ll discuss the concept of the data protection stack.
 And why data security offers the strongest information security protection.
 Those of you involved with network security and the importance of the ISO OSI networking stack will feel right at home with this one.

 Next, we’ll launch into the “meat” of building a data security practice with a process-oriented approach following the CMU SEI CMM.
-We’ll introduce the concept of a process-oriented practice model and then publish one post for each of these processes:
+We’ll introduce the concept of a process-oriented framework and then publish one post for each of the following processes:

 - Process I: Identifying critical assets, data, and intellectual property.

 - Process II: Evaluating threats against and vulnerabilities of these critical assets.

 - Process III: Addressing governance and regulatory requirements.

 - Process IV: Developing a prioritized security strategy